Apple Pay launches in Britain as holdout Barclays signs up

 The U.S. company had learnt from Apple Pay's launch in its home market last October, when a number of major chains pushed back because the service did not work with the customer loyalty cards that many retailers rely on to collect customer data.

-Last month Apple said it would begin accepting private-label credit cards and that retail chains can work with the company to upgrade their other loyalty programs to work with Apple Pay.
+Last month Apple said it would begin accepting private-label credit cards and that retail chains can work with the company to upgrade their other loyalty programmes to work with Apple Pay.

-"We are actively working with UK retailers on loyalty programs," Bailey said.
+"We are actively working with UK retailers on loyalty programmes," Bailey said.

 Analysts said that while contactless payments have caught in London, adoption has been slower across the country.
 However, Apple said it was working with retailers and e-commerce sites to support take-up.